Sedina Tamakloe-Attionu: Former MASLOC CEO Arrested in US After Extradition Request

 However, only GH¢1,300 was spent for the intended purpose, and Tamakloe and Axim misappropriated the rest.

-YEN.com.gh reported that the US government assured that it will not interfere in its efforts to extradite Sedina Tamakloe-Attionu.
+YEN.com.gh reported that the US government had stated that it would not interfere in the efforts to extradite Sedina Tamakloe-Attionu.

 Source: YEN.com.gh